cskevint/interview/domino.md

 ### Evaluation

-What will be evaluated in addition to the correct of your solution is the style and architecture of your code.
+In addition to the correctness of your solution, the style and architecture of your code will also be evaluated.